About the Politics, Culture, and Society Workshop

-The Politics, Culture, and Society (familiarly known as PCS) workshop is a weekly training seminar of graduate students and faculty in the Sociology Department at the University of Wisconsin–Madison.
+The Politics, Culture, and Society (PCS) workshop is a weekly training seminar of graduate students and faculty in the Sociology Department at the University of Wisconsin–Madison.
 PCS meets on Tuesdays at 12:30–2:00 in Room 8108, Sewell Social Sciences Building.
-Most sessions are devoted to relatively informal faculty or student presentations of work in progress, followed by discussion.
+Most sessions are devoted to relatively informal faculty or student presentations of work in progress, ranging from half-baked ideas to practice job talks, followed by discussion.
 Papers may be circulated in advance via the PCS email list.

 Students may enroll in this seminar as Sociology 992 for 1 credit, which will be graded on a S/U basis.
 See the syllabus page.
 If you wish to enroll for 2 or 3 credits you must receive instructor permission and do extra work, including giving a presentation in the seminar.